whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 5. Rebuild cache and reboot
 Note: USBPorts.kext in /kexts/other/additional is specifically for my own X510UA-BQ490.
 Creating your own mapping is recommended to avoid shutdown/sleep errors.

-# Install RehabMan Null Ethernet
+## Install RehabMan Null Ethernet

 1. Copy /kexts/other/additional/NullEthernet.kext to /L*/E* and rebuild cache
 2. Copy /ACPI/patched/additional/SSDT-RMNE to /ACPI/patched
 3. Reboot

-# Sleep and Airplane fn keys
+## Sleep and Airplane fn keys
 1. Follow the simple directions given in https://github.com/hieplpvip/AsusSMC/wiki/Installation-Instruction
     - Download hieplpvip's repo: https://github.com/hieplpvip/AsusSMC
     - Run AsusSMCDaemon/install_daemon.sh by dragging it onto terminal

-# When you think you are done
+## When you think you are done

 1. Backup your /L*/E* by copying them to the system EFI partition and/or USB EFI partition

-# Problems with the polling mode in other laptops
+## Problems with the polling mode in other laptops
 1. Enabling FMCN and SSCN and their automatic assignment fixed the issues with the macOS recognizing a single click input as multiple clicks in my X510UA-BQ490.
 X510UA-BQ492 experiences the same issue when the laptop runs on battery even after implementing the fix.
 Custom FMCN and SSCN configuration may be required.
 Refer to https://github.com/hieplpvip/ASUS-ZENBOOK-HACKINTOSH/blob/master/src/hotpatch/SSDT-I2CBUS.dsl and ask for help at the VoodooI2C helpdesk

-# Credits
+## Credits

-tctien342, hieplpvip, the VoodooI2C helpdesk, headkaze, and RehabMan
+Apple, tctien342, hieplpvip, the VoodooI2C helpdesk, headkaze, and RehabMan